BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Alternative models of broad Hb and Ha

 The double-Gaussian assumption represents a convenient and effective way to capture the observed shape of the \Halpha emission.
 However, in principle, other line shapes are possible, such as a broken power law or a Lorentzian profile.
-Here we test two alternative approaches; a single Gaussian, and a Voigt profile.
+Here we test three alternative approaches; a single Gaussian, a Voigt profile \citep{labbe+2025b}, and a Gaussian with exponential wings \citep{rusakov+2025}.

 The maximum-likelihood single-Gaussian model is shown in Fig.~\ref{f.1gauss}.
-This model yields a worse fit than the fiducial model.
-For comparison, we calculate the reduced $\chi^2$ in the spectral window $5.24\leq \lambda \leq 5.32~\mum$, and find a reduced $\chi^2$ of 3.3, compared to 1.9 for the fiducial model.
+This model yields a worse fit than the fiducial model, and is actually one of few BLR profiles that is ruled out by the data \citep[in agreement with][]{rusakov+2025}, with $\Delta\,\text{BIC}>35$.
 The model presents clear excess blueward and redward of the narrow-line \Halpha, which in the fiducial fit is attributed to the narrowest of the two broad Gaussians (cf. Fig~\ref{f.specfit.c}).
 To capture some of this flux, the model uses a broader and redshifted narrow-line, coupled with very strong and very narrow absorption.
 This is an unfavourable combination, because the redshift of the narrow \Halpha does not agree with the redshift of \Hbeta and \OIIIL.
 As a result, the latter two lines, which have lower SNR than narrow \Halpha, are both clipped as outliers.
 Furthermore, the extremely narrow absorber (having $\sigabs < 20~\kms$, 3-\textsigma upper limit; panel~\subref{f.1gauss.c}) is completely inconsistent with the shape of the Balmer break, which is remarkably smooth \citetext{\citealp{furtak+2024,ma+2024}; \citetalias{ji+2025}}.
 More subtle, but still noticeable, is the excess flux around 5.27 and 5.29~\mum, also evident as several consecutive pixels with $\chi<-2$ around these wavelengths in panel~\subref{f.1gauss.b}.
-Nevertheless, the FWHM of this model is still in disagreement with the results found for \Hbeta, with the single-Gaussian BLR having $FWHM_{\mathrm{b}}(\Halpha) = 1190_{-50}^{+50}$~\kms.
-Hence we reject a single broad-line Gaussian with an absorber as a viable model for the BLR in \target.
+In any case, we reject a single broad-line Gaussian with an absorber as a viable model for the BLR in \target.